BA MAJOR & MINOR

 Our goal is to prepare leaders who can analyze, plan, implement, administer, and supervise outdoor adventure education programs of all kinds.

 Some of our graduates go into program leadership and administration at outdoor centers, working for park services, colleges and universities, or non-profits.
-Others become instructors for at-risk youth, people with disabilities, or corporations who visit adventure camps and park services.
+Others become instructors for historically underserved populations and people with disabilities.
 And some go into the adventure travel and tourism industry, working as guides and program directors for eco-tours, travel companies, resorts, and hotels.

 No matter what path you choose to follow, the interdisciplinary curriculum and hands-on experience from our work and service programs will prepare you for it.